-6.9.5 Hazardous Waste/Contaminated Properties
+7.7.4 Hazardous Waste/Contaminated Properties

 Contamination of property by hazardous materials has become an area of great concern in the development of highway projects.
-Early detection of contamination of the right of way to be acquired is extremely important in determining project cost, project timing and potential liability.
+Early detection of contamination of the ROW to be acquired is extremely important in determining project cost, project timing and potential liability.
 There must be a visual inspection of the possible contamination very early in the project development.
-Contaminants or items of concern may be as common as petroleum products, above ground or underground fuel storage tanks (UST's), battery waste, building material containing asbestos, certain paints and their residues.
+Contaminants or items of concern may be as common as petroleum products, above ground or underground fuel storage tanks (USTs), battery waste, building material containing asbestos, certain paints and their residues.

-Contamination may appear as soil which is oozing, an area bare of vegetation, an area which is sunken, an area containing junk containers or other less obvious junk material, or in even less obvious ways.
+Contamination may appear as soil which is oozing, an area devoid of vegetation, an area which is sunken, an area containing junk containers or other less obvious junk material, or in even less obvious ways.
 Former gas stations may be identified by UST vent pipes, pump islands or characteristic structural features.
 Signs of contamination or awareness of prior uses (such as gas station, a manufacturing plant, a dry cleaner, a body shop, homes built prior to 1975, etc.) should lead to further study of the possibility of contamination.

-In the event that there are signs of contamination, or if there are underground storage tanks present on the property, good business practices require the property be further evaluated with regard to recommended remedial measures and costs prior to proceeding with the acquisition of the property.
+If there are signs of contamination, or if there are USTs present on the property, good business practices require the property be further evaluated regarding recommended remedial measures and costs prior to proceeding with the acquisition of the property.
 In addition, state and federal laws administrated through the Kansas Department of Health and Environment and the EPA may need to be considered.
-Should a property already be acquired at the time contamination is verified, former owners may be determined to be responsible for the clean-up costs, but recouping of such costs can prove difficult.
+Should a property already be acquired at the time contamination is verified, former owners may be determined to be responsible for the clean-up costs but recouping of such costs can prove difficult.

-If you encounter any indications of contamination of any necessary right-of-way, IMMEDIATELY contact the PM for further advice and assistance on how to proceed.
+If you encounter any indications of contamination of any necessary right-of-way, IMMEDIATELY contact the BLP PM for further advice and assistance on how to proceed.

-6.9.6 Parcel or Tract - What is it?
+7.7.5 Parcel or Tract - What is it?

 A parcel may also be described as a tract or tracts of land, or an improvement, or a legal property right owned by a single entity or multiple entities and operated as a single unit.
-All or part of the larger unit may be required for highway right of way or damaged by highway construction or maintenance.
+All or part of the larger unit may be required for highway ROW or damaged by highway construction or maintenance.